Syldavia: Capital

 The capital of Syldavia is Klow.
 The city was founded in the 10th century by the invading Turks and was then named Zileheroum.
 The Magyar nomads that lived there were forced to live in the Zmyhlpathernian mountains, while the Turks themselves settled in the newly founded city located in the lush hills.
 In the year 1127, the nomads, led by their chief Hveghi, defeated and drove away the Turkish conquerors.
 Hveghi took the name Muskar, meaning "the brave" and Zileheroum was renamed to Klow, meaning "freetown" from kloho ("freedom") and ow (town).
 In 1168, Muskar died and was succeeded by his son Muskar II.
 Muskar II, however, was weak, and the neighboring Bordurians took over the country.

 Klow has a wide variety of cultural styles.
 Mostly typical Yugoslavian, there are also many buildings of Austrian and Turkish appearance, for example, the old mosques.
 However, the Kropow castle's architecture and decoration are of Bohemian pattern, but this could be because of the fame of Czech architecture.

 As a large and relatively well-off capital city, Klow has a large museum of natural science with mounted dinosaur skeletons.
 Klow is said to be the Capital of Mineral Water, and they are famous for their Klowaswa (Cyrillic: Кловасва), their national mineral water, literally meaning "Klow Water" or "Water from Klow".
 In contrast to ordinary Syldavians, who use Cyrillic, the Royal Court in Klow uses the Latin alphabet.

 In popular culture

 The song Sildavia from the Spanish group La Unión (Mil Siluetas, 1984) mentions this country as a land of dreams.
 The Dutch group Flairck also has a song called Syldavian Waltz, featured in their album The Emigrant (Syldavische wals, De Emigrant, 1989).

+Since the 1990s, Syldavia has inspired the creation of fictional Syldavian consulates by Tintin enthusiasts around the world.
+These artistic projects, parodying official diplomatic institutions, have appeared in various forms including websites, performances, and installations.
+Cities hosting such symbolic representations include Herstal (Belgium), Poitiers (France), Toronto (Canada), and Bangkok (Thailand).
+This phenomenon reflects the enduring cultural resonance of Hergé's fictional universe.